A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Future Directions

 \subsection{Strategies}

 \paragraph{Beyond Binary Classification} Most works on fairness in FL have focused on binary classification scenarios.
-However, there is a need to explore other types of learning tasks within FL, such as clustering, regression, recommender systems, and others \cite{clustering-survey, vassoy2024consumer}.
+However, there is a need to explore other types of learning tasks within FL, such as clustering, regression, recommendation systems, and others \cite{clustering-survey, vassoy2024consumer, agrawal2024no}.
 These scenarios present unique challenges that differ significantly from binary classification.
 For instance, in regression tasks, the fairness metrics and mitigation strategies need to account for continuous target variables, which introduces complexities in defining and measuring fairness within the context of FL.
-The decentralized nature of FL complicates regression further since the distributed data across clients can have varying distributions, which may impact fairness interventions.
 In addition, clustering in FL presents a particularly challenging scenario for group fairness.
 Different from supervised learning tasks where labels guide the training process, clustering is an unsupervised learning task where the objective is to group similar datapoints together without predefined labels.
 Ensuring that these clusters do not reinforce or exacerbate existing biases becomes difficult.
 The variability in data distributions across clients can lead to clusters that are not representative of the global population, potentially disadvantaging certain groups.
 The decentralized nature of FL adds another layer of complexity to these tasks.
 In clustering different clients might have data that forms distinct clusters locally, but these clusters might not align well with the global data distribution when aggregated.
 This misalignment can lead to unfair outcomes for certain groups.
 Addressing fairness in these diverse scenarios is important for developing comprehensive fairness-aware FL systems that can be applied across a wide range of applications.